flutter/flutter/specs/parsing.md

         execute the script given by the element's contents, using the associated names as appropriate.
    - If _token_ is an automatic end tag token:
-     1. Pop the top node from the _stack of open nodes_, if any.
+     1. Pop the top node from the _stack of open nodes_, unless it is the document.
 4. Yield until _imported modules_ has no promises.
 5. Fire a ``load`` event at the _parsing context_ object.